mmcguff/elevate/README.md

 You’re designing the software that simulates elevators in a building.
 Design a set of objects that will manage elevator movement and interaction between the elevators.
 The elevator simulation should support these features:
 1. Initialize the elevator simulation with the desired number of elevators, and the desired number of floors.
-Assume ground/min of 1.
+Assume ground/min of 1. `done`
-2. Each elevator will report as is moves from floor to floor.
+2. Each elevator will report as is moves from floor to floor. `done`
-3. Each elevator will report when it opens or closes its doors.
+3. Each elevator will report when it opens or closes its doors. `done`
-4. An elevator cannot proceed above the top floor.
+4. An elevator cannot proceed above the top floor. `done`
-5. An elevator cannot proceed below the ground floor (assume 1 as the min)
+5. An elevator cannot proceed below the ground floor (assume 1 as the min) `done`
-6. An elevator request can be made at any floor, to go to any other floor.
+6. An elevator request can be made at any floor, to go to any other floor. `done`
 7. When an elevator request is made, the unoccupied elevator closest to it will answer the call, unless an occupied elevator is moving and will pass that floor on its way.
-The exception is that if an unoccupied elevator is already stopped at that floor, then it will always have the highest priority answering that call.
+The exception is that if an unoccupied elevator is already stopped at that floor, then it will always have the highest priority answering that call. `todo`

+*With more time I would have implemented the following:

+A Method in the Building class called `pressButtonForElevator` that would have taken the entire elvator array and compared done the following:

+*  Filtered out any ones that are left active
+*  Filter out populated trip queue moving away from the request floor
+*  Select closest elevator that was left.
+*  If more than one elevator exists then choose the one with smallest trip queue.
+*  If a tie still exists then pick on at random.

 8. The elevator should keep track of how many trips it has made, and how many floors it has passed.
-The elevator should go into maintenance mode after 100 trips, and stop functioning until serviced, therefore not be available for elevator calls.
-Some things to think about in this design:
+The elevator should go into maintenance mode after 100 trips, and stop functioning until serviced, therefore not be available for elevator calls. `done` Some things to think about in this design:
 1. Should you take an approach using an elevator controller, or have the elevators communicate amongst themselves to find an optimal solution?